 - Nutritional disorders

-- Endocrine problems that include hypothyroidism, Cushing’s disease or diabetes.
+- Endocrine problems include hypothyroidism, Cushing’s disease, or diabetes.

 - Environmental irritants such as tobacco smoke.

-- In some cases, an underlying cause can not be found and Blepharospasm is considered idiopathic.
+- An underlying cause can not be found in some cases, and Blepharospasm is considered idiopathic.